-General contractor Jose does a lot of solar installations but it always depends on the clients’ budgets.
+Los Angeles general contractor Jose does a lot of solar installations but it always depends on the clients’ budgets.
 He added that many clients like to go off-grid in terms of power.
 But off-grid doesn’t mean that they’re isolated out in the country.
 These are homes in the metro area.

 Solar power helps reduce the power draw for heating and cooling systems.
 Robust solar power systems even allow the homeowner to sell back credits to the power company.